Before You Sell Anything in Your 401(k), Read This

 Because this sell-off is tied to a global health epidemic, it’s especially scary.
 People feel like their personal safety as well as their financial security is threatened.
 They’re wondering, "Will I be OK?
 Even if I remain healthy, will I have any money left?"

 These fears are starting to feel like the new normal.
-We’re now officially in a bear market, which means stock market losses have been severe and sustained--for the year to date through March 16, the Morningstar US Market Index has lost more than 27%.
-Although coronavirus concerns alone have not caused stocks’ rout this year (uncertainties in the oil market have also taken their toll), they are certainly stoking the flames in recent weeks.
+In the first quarter, stock market losses were severe and sustained--the Morningstar US Market Index entered bear-market territory, losing more than 20%.
+The market regained its steam in April, but stocks have still lost around 10% in aggregate this year through the end of April.
+Although coronavirus concerns alone have not caused stocks’ rout this year (uncertainties in the oil market have also taken their toll), they are certainly stoking the flames.

 Why You Should Invest in Stocks During This Market Downturn